-NDED DECEMB , 1995 ON-BALANCE SHEET Adjusted student loan yields Amortization of floor swap payments Floor income Direct OBRA costs (.29) .
-04 - .44 (.09) Student loan income Cost of funds 7.83 8.27 (5.95) 7.64 (4.69) Student loan spread 2.34% 2.95% Core student loan spread 2.21% 2.28% 2.51% OFF-BALANCE SHEET Servicing and securitization revenue 1.43% .
-80% -% AVERAGE BALANCES (IN MILLIONS OF DOLLARS) Student loans, including participations Securitized loans \$33,273 4,020 \$32,758 177 \$28,642 - Managed student loans \$37,293 ====== \$32,935 ====== \$28,642 ======
+YEARS ENDED DECEMBER 3

+1995

+ON-BALANCE SHEET

+2 - .04 (.17) - .44 (.09)

+Student loan income 7.83 8.27 (5.95) 7.64 (4.69)

+Student loan spread 2.34% 2.95%

+Core student loan spread 2.21% 2.28% 2.51%

+OFF-BALANCE SHEET Servicing and securitization revenue .80%

+AVERAGE BALANCES (IN MILLIONS OF DOLLARS) Student loans, including participations 4,020 \$32,758 177 -

+Managed student loans \$32,935 ======

-The decrease in the core student loan spread in 1996 was due principally to higher OBRA fees, the effect of student loan participations which contractually yield a lower rate than the underlying student loans, and increased student loan loss reserves, offset by the impact of the monetization of student loan floors and a one time gain from the reversal of a previously established loss reserve due to the successful outcome of litigation related to SAP payments on certain loans.
+The decrease in the core student loan spread in 1996 was due principally to higher OBRA fees, the effect of student loan participations which contractually yield a rate which was approximately 195 basis points lower than the underlying student loans, and increased student loan loss reserves, offset by the impact of the monetization of student loan floors and a one time gain from the reversal of a previously established loss reserve due to the successful outcome of litigation related to SAP payments on certain loans.
 The decrease in the core student loan spread in 1995 was due principally to higher OBRA fees and the relative lower spreads earned on student loans acquired in recent years due to increased competition.